timwarnock/Snowpy/README.md

 [(9099,)]
 ```

-And you can slice and dice your Snowflake data as if it were local Python objects.
+And you can slice and dice Snowflake data as if it were local Python objects.
 ```python
 >>> Snowpy.connections
 ['dev', 'qa', 'prod']